-Yaki Platt, graduate of LRZTP4, he was training as an apprentice interpreter at Chenrezig Institute, Australia, is sharing his inspiring story:
+Yaki Platt, graduate of LRZTP4, he trained as an apprentice interpreter at Chenrezig Institute, Australia, is sharing his inspiring story:

 The study program at Chenrezig Institute is quite full on – ranging from beginner courses to the BP and the MP.
 The first few years were a real struggle to be able to cope with the level of study and I’m still challenged almost on a daily basis.